 2.10 If, pursuant to this Schedule, the Operator hands over Calls to the BT System from payphones connected to or forming part of the Operator System, the Operator shall ensure the payphones send a tone, of a form to be agreed between the Parties, indicating to the BT Operator that the Calling Party is using a payphone.

 2.11.
-The BT NGT Service shall be provided in order to assist the Operator to meet the Relay Service obligation set out in paragraph 15.3 of the General Conditions set under section 45 of the Communications Act 2003.
-However, BT shall be under no obligation to provide any Relay Service wider in scope or more onerous than that which BT is obliged to provide to a BT retail Customer under such paragraph 15.3 and 15.5 of the General Conditions.
+The BT NGT Service shall be provided in order to assist the Operator to meet the Relay Service obligations set out in paragraphs C5.8 and C5.9 of the General Conditions set under section 45 of the Communications Act 2003.
+However, BT shall be under no obligation to provide any Relay Service wider in scope or more onerous than that which BT is obliged to provide to a BT retail Customer under paragraphs C5.8 and C5.9 of the General Conditions.
 Appendix 220.12 provides details of Ofcom’s Key Performance measures, which set out the level of service expected from the NGT Relay Service.
 BT shall use reasonable endeavours to comply with the measures and shall publish the NGT Relay Service Quality of Service performance on www.NGTS.org.uk.
 BT shall also manage end-user complaints about the NGT in accordance with the process at Appendix 220.13.

 2.12 BT shall supply the Operator with details of a helpdesk, which shall be available to handle queries from end-users relating to the provision of BT NGT Service to Operator Customers.